Erio-Harrison/comp1110-ass2/admin/E-review-u7553225.md

 Board.isValidSettle()
-What are the best features of this code?
 Is the code well-documented?
 - The function's purpose and its parameters are well documented
 - Comments placed within the function helps to understand what it is doing